bttmly/koa-detour/README.md

 // message route can be accessed by admins, sender, or recipient
 // we implement these elsewhere and share the logic, in various compositions
 // across many endpoints.
 There are many ways to factor this logic, on a spectrum
-// from more logic in the
+// from more logic in the middleware function passed to `use` to more logic in the
+// resource object
 router.route("/message/:id", {
-  hasAccess: someOk(
+  hasAccess: someOk([
     userIsAdmin,
     userIsSender,
     userIsRecipient,